Housing

 Making it work with Bellingham salaries and roommates - we need more starter homes in this town

-by scarlettg, 8 months ago
+by scarlettg, almost 2 years ago

 My husband and I are in our late 30s and bought a house in 2019.
 It was a spur of the moment, lucky decision to buy then.
 It felt rushed and hard because we were looking at entry level price point (which ~400K back then), and there was lots of competition for those places.
 We ended up finding a fixer upper in our price range on a busier street.
 We've always had roommates here which allows us to put more money into the house.